Armengaud-Lemale gas turbine: Design and development

 Due to the state of metallurgy in 1906, interstage turbine temperatures had to be kept below 878 F to avoid damaging turbine wheels.
 To maintain acceptable temperatures a steady stream of water was injected into the combustion chamber.

 Low turbine admission temperatures and the relatively poor efficiency of early centrifugal compressors gave the Armengaud-Lemale gas turbine a low thermal efficiency.
 In its final form, the Armengaud-Lemale machine was efficient enough to power its own air compressors but could do little else and was not viable as a commercial power source.
-It was later calculated that to achieve a overall efficiency of just 5% with a compressor efficiency of 68% and a turbine efficiency of 78% would have required a combustion temperature of 1500 F which was not possible given the technology available in 1906.
+It was later calculated that to achieve an overall efficiency of just 5% with a compressor efficiency of 68% and a turbine efficiency of 78% would have required a combustion temperature of 1500 F which was not possible given the technology available in 1906.

 Further developments

 Following their work on the Armengaud-Lemale turbine, Brown, Boveri & Cie went onto develop a series of industrial centrifugal compressors and eventually built and tested the world's first gas turbine power station at Neuchâtel, Switzerland in 1939.

 The 1906 machine was the last large gas turbine built by the Société Anonyme des Turbomoteurs.
 The society ceased all work on gas turbines after the death of Rene Armengaud in 1909.
 The combustion chamber of the 1906 gas turbine was successfully developed, and licensed by the society, for use in naval torpedoes.
 Kerosene was injected and burned in a compressed air stream increasing the pressure actuating the torpedo's propelling engine.
 The Armengaud-Lemale combustion chamber was ideal for this application owing to the availability of seawater for cooling.